 Despite the growing number of assisted living and retirement communities, research shows that older adults today prefer to age at home for as long as possible, if not indefinitely.
-They’d rather grow older in the comfort of their own homes and communities rather than relocate.
+They’d rather grow older in the comfort of their own homes and communities rather than relocate, which is exactly 'what aging in place' means.

 Jump ahead to these sections: